You can add an additional IBM i server to your Commvault solution to replace an existing server or to help reduce the load on existing servers.

 You cannot use the following system user profiles: "QDBSHR", "QDOC", "QLPAUTO", "QLPINSTALL", "QRJE", "QSECOFR", "QSPL", "QDFTOWN", "QTSTRQS", "QSYS".

-From the Access node client list, select the proxy client name or client group name on which the File System Agent was installed.
+From the Access node client list, select the access node name or client group name on which the File System Agent was installed.

 In the Subsystem description box, type the IBM i subsystem description of the active subsystem name where the Commvault services run.
 Use the following format: